CyberzzMoon/Pok-mon-/README.md

 # Pok-mon-
-A Pokémon card website :D(oh and if anyone wants to get it change it up to something else that's fine with me :))
+A Pokémon card website :D(oh, and if anyone wants to get it and change it, that's fine with me :))